 Ok, one BIG bit of advice…do NOT go into uber-panic mode yourself, shrieking, “OMG, a thunderstorm…poor Fluffy, poor Fluffy, don’t be scared!” as you flap your hands and run around the house.
 This will NOT calm her down even a little, trust me.
 You, and other family members should stay calm, and keep your dog with you and in control.
 By maintaining a calm mood of presence you will be able to help yoyr dog stay calmer.

 Many dogs seem to find comfort in a tight space, like a bath tub or their crate.
 They are seeking the security that a small or covered space can offer.
 There have even been some reports of success by wrapping your dog in a towel, sheet or even a shirt.

 Our Great Pyrenees, Zoe, is afraid of loud noises.
-During hunting season, summer storms and the 4th of JUly, I dose her regularly with RELAX! and sit with her, calmly petting her and chatting with her during the worst of the storm or fireworks.
-She still may shiver a bit, but the frantic panting and salivating is not nearly as severe as without the RELAX!
+During hunting season, summer storms and the 4th of JUly, I dose her regularly with Relax Dog Aromatherapy and sit with her, calmly petting her and chatting with her during the worst of the storm or fireworks.
+She still may shiver a bit, but the frantic panting and salivating is not nearly as severe as without the Relax.